dragontheory/THOR/README.md

 QUESTION : : How do I know the right data is loaded?
 ANSWER : : The data itself is controlled and validated by the back-end.
 Only the right data is allowed to be loaded to the front-end.

+QUESTION : : Where is all the padding/spacing?
+ANSWER : : Padding/spacing or "Display Density" is configurable via the end-user.
+Options are "Full", "Medium", and "Compact".

 ---